Expert Research for Shelters and Rescuers

 - Vet Shortage and Compensation Survey Data - An online survey was conducted in February 2020 to better understand the veterinarian shortage and impact on shelters and organizations.
 A total of 208 respondents completed the survey, representing a variety of organizational types and regions of the country.

 Best Friends Research

 - 24PetWatch Owner Surrender and Acquisition Source Analysis- This analysis quantifies the reasons for surrendering a pet in the U.S., how these reasons changed during COVID-19, how they compare to the 2009 recession and where surrendered pets are first acquired.

 - Adoption Barrier Study - A qualitative study to understand the pet acquisition process, existing barriers (real or perceived) to adoption, and potential solutions to overcome those barriers.

-- Breed Discrimination in the Homeowners Insurance Industry- Together with several other animal welfare groups, this white paper was created to address breed discrimination in the homeowners insurance industry.
-The collective goal is to end breed discrimination and urge the National Association of Insurance Commissioners to evaluate the use of breed discrimination lists.
-The paper is complete with testimonies and arguments, and divided into sections focusing on breed lists and discrimination, unjustified use of breed as actual risk, and recommendations.
+- Breed Restrictions in the Homeowners Insurance Industry- Together with several other animal welfare groups, this white paper was created to address breed restrictions in the homeowners insurance industry.
+The collective goal is to end breed restrictions and urge the National Association of Insurance Commissioners to evaluate the use of breed restriction lists.
+The paper is complete with testimonies and arguments, and divided into sections focusing on breed lists and restrictions, unjustified use of breed as actual risk, and recommendations.

 - COVID-19 Fostering Survey - Best Friends surveyed 321 foster families and discovered just how much opportunity there is to build on the current fostering momentum.